 We are not uninformed people.
-We understand the basic TSH-based definitions of euthyroidism and we know why they apply outside of therapy, when people are being screened for a thyroid disease.
+We understand the basic TSH-based definitions of euthyroidism, hypothyroidism and hyperthyroidism.
+We know why they apply outside of therapy, when people are being screened for a thyroid disease.

-We are also not gullible people who think that TSH-centric definitions of euthyroidism are scientifically accurate in the context of thyroid therapy, and science can prove it.
+We are not gullible people who think that TSH-centric definitions of untreated naturally-achieved euthyroidism still apply in the context of thyroid therapy.

 Are you reading thyroid science carefully?

-In the dialogue above, your words are in italics and I gave the citation you used.
+In the dialogue above, your words are in italics and I give the citation you used.

-A normal TSH clearly proves that their medication is working, because levothyroxine monotherapy maintains an adequate level of serum T4, and the iodothyronine deiodinases provide physiologic regulation of T3 availability.
-I think the recent article by Gereben et al, 2015 probably confirms that further, but I haven’t read it carefully yet, to be honest.
+You reason that a normal TSH clearly proves that their levothyroxine (LT4) medication is working because levothyroxine monotherapy maintains an adequate level of serum T4, and the iodothyronine deiodinases provide physiologic regulation of T3 availability.

 It is painfully obvious you have not read the article you cited after your claim.
 The citation proves the exact opposite.